milicas19/SpatialTranscriptomicsDataClustering/README.md

 </code>
 </pre>

-- using a number of PCA components to cover 80% pf the data variance WITH reduction:
+- using a number of PCA components to cover 80% of the data variance WITH reduction:
 <pre>
 <code>
 python3 cluster_data.py -dn Dorsal_midbrain_cell_bin -dorsal -pca 2300 3800 2300 3200 4000 -h5ad -red